 Veteran Job Search

-Every day we read how the veterans’ unemployment rate is higher than the national average.
-This is a touchy subject, so if you are a veteran or are close to someone that is, please know that the intent of this post is to help veteran job search from an HR perspective.
-The goal is to give job-hunting advice for veterans (or anyone else switching careers / industry).
+This is a touchy subject, so if you are a veteran or are close to someone who is, please know that the intent of this post is to help veteran job search from an HR perspective.
+The goal is to give job-hunting advice for veterans (or anyone else switching careers/industry).
 This is not a post that is going to try to explain why hiring veterans is such a good idea.
 That is obvious.

 Jack Geoghegan (Chris Klein): “What do you think about being a soldier and a father”?